ttakahashi21/website/content/en/blog/_posts/2022-12-6-cross-namespace-data-sources-alpha.md

     verbs: ["get", "list", "watch"]
 ```

-### The CSI Provisioner controller and enable the CrossNamespaceVolumeDataSource feature gate
+### Enable the CrossNamespaceVolumeDataSource feature gate for the CSI Provisioner

-Add `--feature-gates=CrossNamespaceVolumeDataSource=true` to csi-provisioner container
+Add `--feature-gates=CrossNamespaceVolumeDataSource=true` to the csi-provisioner command line.
+For example, use this manifest snippet to redefine the container:

 ```yaml
       - args: